Frequently Asked Questions (FAQ)

 17. Is there a gym in my building?

 Justice Occupational Health Organization (JOHO) is a non-profit organization that operates the Justice Fitness Centers in the basement of RFK Main Justice and at 3CON.
 Joining the JOHO gym requires a monthly fee.
-20 Mass & 1100 L St both have free fitness rooms with lockers and showers on the 7th floor (20 Mass) and 8th floor (1100 L St).
+1100 L St has a free fitness room with lockers and showers on the 8th floor.

 18. Is there a DOJ cafeteria?

 The Department has several Health Units, which have office hours with a doctor and nurse.
 The Health Units also provide annual flu shots to employees.
 After you arrive, check on DOJNet/Health and Welfare for the most up-to-date locations, hours, and services.